Jahanvi06092004/Road-Accident-Analysis-2023-2024-/README.md

    - Segmentation by severity, road type, and vehicle

 3. **Visualization**
-   - Created a dynamic, visual dashboard in Excel/Power BI
+   - Created a dynamic, visual dashboard in Excel

 4. **Reporting**
    - Presented insights with visual storytelling in PPT